sap-tutorials/Tutorials/tutorials/datahub-trial-v2-workflow-part03/datahub-trial-v2-workflow-part03.md

   - How to build a task workflow using the **Pipeline** operator

 This workflow combines both tasks which you created during the previous tutorials into a process which you execute at once.
-Please note here in this tutorial GCP refers to Google Cloud platform and AWS refers to Amazon Web Services.
+Please note here in this tutorial GCP refers to Google Cloud platform and AWS refers to Amazon Web Services and Azure refers to Microsoft Azure.

 ---

 [ACCORDION-BEGIN [Step 1: ](Create Workflow)]

 Open the modelling environment for building pipelines via SAP Data Hub Modeler.
-To access the SAP Data Hub Launchpad in AWS or GCP you need go to the chapters 3.3 and 3.4 as described in the [**Getting Started with SAP Data Hub, trial edition**] (https://caldocs.hana.ondemand.com/caldocs/help/Getting_Started_Data_Hub24.pdf) guide.
+To access the SAP Data Hub Launchpad in AWS or GCP or Azure you need go to the chapters 3.3 and 3.4 as described in the [**Getting Started with SAP Data Hub, trial edition**] (https://caldocs.hana.ondemand.com/caldocs/help/Getting_Started_Data_Hub24.pdf) guide.
 From SAP Data Hub Launchpad you could access the SAP Data Hub Modeler.

 >As the above URL is a local URL, it will be accessible only if you are doing the tutorials and have already configured the hosts file.
 If not, please refer to [Getting Started with SAP Data Hub, trial edition 2.4](https://caldocs.hana.ondemand.com/caldocs/help/Getting_Started_Data_Hub24.pdf) guide.